johngeorgewright/zodtyping/src/typeWriter/README.md

 }
 ```

-`simpleTypeWriter('String')` would instruct the generator to import the given type from `runtypes` then write the word `String`.
+`simpleTypeWriter('String')` would instruct the generator to import the given type from `zod` then write the word `String`.
 Using this technique means it can be used by other type generators:

 ```typescript
 function* stringArrayTypeWriter(): TypeWriter {